citiesskylines-csur/CSUR/README.md

 # Cities: Skylines Urban Road [Work in progress]
-A fully modular road asset pack for Cities: Skylines created by automatic module generation and procedural modeling.
-Based on AmamIya's nicely handcrafted CSUE and CSUR sets.
+A fully modular road asset framework for Cities: Skylines created by automatic module generation and procedural modeling.
+Based on AmamIya's gorgeously handcrafted CSUE and CSUR sets.

+The core road module construction mechanisms in the CSUR framework do not require external Python packages, while Blender 2.80 was used to build all 3D meshes and create texture mappings.